The kitchen floor is probably one of the largest surfaces in your home, so kitchen flooring ideas are always worth some thought and attention.

 The stone offers a classic, luxurious look and tends to improve as it acquires the “patina” of age.
 However, it is a bit harder underfoot than synthetics and hardwoods.

-Smooth marbles and polished limestones are a sophisticated and smart choice or choose a weathered tile that sits comfortably in a country kitchen.
+Smooth marbles and polished limestones are a sophisticated and smart choice, or you can choose a weathered tile that sits comfortably in a country kitchen.
 Confirm your tiles are treated before laying to prevent staining.

 Create a Light and Airy Feel With a White Flooring Idea